Find the Best Tankless Water Heater Installation Contractors Near You

 Does a tankless water heater require electricity?

-Both gas and electric tankless water heaters require electricity to function, even though gas tankless water heaters use gas as the primary fuel source for heating the water.
+All tankless models need some electricity to power the internal components.
 Gas tankless water heaters use electricity to power the igniter, controls, and other electronic components..
 Overall electricity usage with tankless systems is low.

 Can a tankless water heater run out of hot water?